Currently reading: The best luxury cars - driven, rated and ranked

 Luxury cars offer great ride quality, the latest technology and enviable prestige – and these are the 10 best

-Whether you're after sleek sports cars, high-end sedans or opulent SUVs, the options are vast.
-For many owners, these cars will also be status symbols above all - some powered by large-capacity diesels or V8s, or even electric and plug-in hybrid power.
+Whether you're after sleek sports cars, high-end saloons or opulent SUVs, the options are vast.
+For many owners, these cars will also be status symbols above all - some powered by large-capacity diesel engines or V8s, or even electric or plug-in hybrid systems.

-To help you narrow down your choices, we've curated a list of the top 10 best luxury cars on sale.
-These models stand out for their exquisite design, advanced features and ultimate driving pleasure.
+To help you narrow down your choices, we've curated a list of the top 10 best luxury cars on sale - and our top pick is the electric BMW i7, which sits above its peers for comfort, driving dynamics and practicality.

 You might see some notable brands aren't included on this list.
-Don't worry – we've also put together a list of the top 10 best super-luxury cars.
-There, you'll find the even pricier Rolls-Royce, Bentley and Mercedes-Maybach models.
+Don't worry: we've also put together a list of the top 10 best super-luxury cars.
+There you will find the even pricier Rolls-Royce, Bentley and Mercedes-Maybach models.

 1. BMW i7